StefanBossbaly/yocto-raspberry-distro/README.md

 to support other SoC/architectures if needed in the future (and given the prices and availability of pis, it is a very real possibility).
 While it is certainly possible to use a stripped down distro like Raspberry Pi OS Lite, the image is still 300MB+ and still has to be configured inorder to run you application software.
-With Yotco all the configuration is handled during the Bitbake process and the output is a configured and ready to deploy image with all the software you need an nothing more.
+With Yotco all the configuration is handled during the Bitbake process and the output is a configured and ready to deploy image with all the software you need and nothing more.

 ## Docker